LuuKhoaHoc/smart-branch/CONTRIBUTING.md

     echo "Result"
 }

-# Main logic ở cuối file
+# Main logic at the end of the file
 main() {
     # Implementation
 }